cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 1. Navigate to [NOW HI](https://support.servicenow.com/now)
 1. Search for "new internal instance request"
-1. Request a new instance as follows, asking for the latest available **Rome** application version (e.g. `Rome Patch 6`):
+1. Request a new instance as follows, asking for the latest available **Rome/SanDiego** application version:

    ![New Internal Instance Request](new-internal-instance-request.png)

-## Upgrade your NOW Instance to latest Rome version
+## Upgrade your NOW Instance to latest Rome/SanDiego version

 1. Navigate to [NOW HI](https://support.servicenow.com/now)
 1. Select your Instance from the Instances Dashboard
-1. Upgrade your instance to latest Rome version & patch level
+1. Upgrade your instance to latest Rome/SanDiego version & patch level
 > NOTE: **Minimal** Family Release version for this workshop is **Rome Patch 6 (RP6)**

 ## Install the HLA stack for your NOW Instance